builtwith/listapidemo/README.md

 # Example

 * Install nodejs
-* Get main.js and package.json
+* Download main.js and package.json into a new folder
-* Run the following command
+* Run the following command in the folder where you placed the files above
 ```
   npm install
 ```